Self-Driving Cars Are Corporate FOMO

 No harm, no foul.
 Right?

 Self-driving cars are trying to solve a real transportation problem.
-Instead of a civic discourse about infrastructure, improved public transportation and urban planning that would eliminate the need for cars altogether, billionaires are gambling on getting even richer.
-The opportunity cost has been enormous, and many people have stopped working on the problem because of the belief that self-driving cars in the next couple of years is an inevitability.
+Instead of a civic discourse about infrastructure, improved public transportation, and urban planning that would eliminate the need for cars altogether, billionaires are gambling on getting even richer.
+The opportunity cost has been enormous, and many people have stopped working on these other problems because of the belief that self-driving cars in the next few years is an inevitability.

 The role of healthy skepticism

 As people taking part of the public discourse, we need to be more demanding of journalists.
-Are they quoting a marketer as if they were a scientist?
-Is an accepted opinion coming from a hype feedback loop or actual science?
+Are they quoting a marketer as if he were a scientist?
+Is an accepted opinion coming from a hype-based feedback loop or actual research?